Car suspension simulation

-This example demonstrates the modelling of the car suspension when hitting an obstacle.
+This example demonstrates the simulation of a car's suspension when hitting an obstacle.

-The obstacle is defined as a rectangular signal using the Signal Generator block.
-Using a velocity source, the derivative of the signal (velocity) is fed to port C of the Translational Spring block, which describes the elastic properties of the wheel.
+The obstacle is set as a rectangular signal using the Signal Generator block.
+Using a speed source, the derivative of the signal (speed) is fed to port C of the Translational Spring block, which describes the elastic properties of the wheel.

-The Translational Spring, in turn, is coupled to the mass, which characterises the inertial properties of the wheel.
+Translational Spring, in turn, is attached to the mass, which characterizes the inertial properties of the wheel.

-The wheel is attached to suspension elements, shock absorber and shock absorber spring, which are represented by Damper and Spring blocks.
+The wheel is mounted on suspension elements, a shock absorber and a shock spring, which are represented by blocks Damper and Spring.

-The "quarter" of the vehicle itself is attached to other ports of the Damper and Spring blocks.
+The "quarter" of the car itself is attached to other ports of the Damper and Spring blocks.

-The wheel has a mass of 50kg and the vehicle "quarter" has a mass of 350kg.
+The wheel has a mass of 50 kg, and the "quarter" of the car is 350 kg.

 function start_model_engee()